lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 ```

 Calculating large prime numbers is pretty expensive, so we could simply use
-`choose (0, 1000)`, similarly to how it was done in `prop_PrimeSum_v3`, but
+something like `choose (0, 1000)`, similarly to how it was done in
-there is no reason why we should exclude generating random large prime numbers
+`prop_PrimeSum_v3`, but there is no reason why we should exclude generating
-completely, instead we can specify a custom distribution by using `frequency`.
+large prime numbers completely, instead, we can reduce their chance by
+describing a custom distribution with `frequency` function.

 Now writing `prop_PrimeSum` is a peice of cake: